Hamidalavi/Javascript-tips/grammer.md

 ---

-## try and finally
+## try and catch and finally

-You're probably familiar with how the `try..cache` works.
-The code in the `finally` clause always runs, and it always runs right after `try` (and `cache` if present) finish, before any other code runs.
+You're probably familiar with how the `try..catch` works.
+The code in the `finally` clause always runs, and it always runs right after `try` (and `catch` if present) finish, before any other code runs.

 **Q**: What happens if there's a `return` statement inside a `try` clause?
 It obviously will return a value, right?
 But does the calling code that receives that value run before or after the `finally`?